-This financial risk for our shareholders is largely mitigated by the fact that the Company holds the Additional Sponsor Subscription of \in 2,460,000.
-To further mitigate this risk, the Company is committed to complete a Business Combination rather sooner than later, but it will not compromise on key deal terms solely to avoid increased costs due to negative interest rates.
+This financial risk for the Company's shareholders is largely mitigated by the fact that the Company holds the remainder of the Proceeds and the proceeds of the Additional Sponsor Subscription.
+To further mitigate this risk, the Company is committed to complete a Business Combination rather sooner than later.

-2.2.6.
+2.2.7.
 Even if the Company completes the Business Combination, any operating or other improvements proposed and implemented may not be successful and they may not be effective in increasing the valuation of any business acquired